s3lite/s3lite/README.md

 `async` `reset ()` `→` `{Promise<Statement>}`

 Reset the cursor of the statement.
-It's require for re-execute the query with the same params.
+It's required for re-execution of the query with the same parameters.

 **Returns:**